bplmaps/lmec-main-site/content/articles/building-blocks-curator-s-introduction.md

 Sometimes, it is enough to look abstractly at shapes on the map and consider how slippery the form of this city is.
 Using the knowledge you acquire as to reading urban atlases, you can see in the show several instances of a stream of water becoming a dashed line, and then, sometimes, becoming solid again as a property boundary or road.
 And then there are the cases of those railroads which became highways, and rail yards which became buildings, such as the Prudential Center.

-**Header**

 Historic fire insurance maps are ubiquitous today in the professions of architecture and planning and contain practical information for these and other fields.
 Yet I’ve been describing a process of reading which enjoys the abstract appearance of the map, embraces the act of defamiliarizing a place, and lets the insurance map become a rather whimsical assembly of lines and shapes.
 Attending to the blank spaces and acknowledging social complexity brings out worthy historical challenges rooted in acknowledging change.

-\[“Just as soon as you feel like part of an urban organism, that is when you start to realize that in the human realm, there is also division, loss, dispute, and alienation”\]
+> _“Just as soon as you feel like part of an urban organism, that is when you start to realize that in the human realm, there is also division, loss, dispute, and alienation”_

 In this process, change itself refers not only to the form of the city, but also in how people adapt to them through.
 The basic elements never go away, but a viewer might have a new set of questions that come from connections formed through this process.
 These questions provoke further inquiry, which results in stories, which Building Blocks organizes under some of the broader themes of the turn of the century that I have been mentioning.

-\[“pathways made through family, history, and experiences are the building blocks of the stories that emerge when we move through space”\]

 Across the show, there is continuity in the representational methods employed by insurance atlases, but the style of individual publishers didn’t change drastically over time.
 The stylistic evolutions of the atlases do, however, reflect the influence of a mounting presence as well as consolidation of news and advertising during the Progressive Era, which occurred alongside growth in manufacture and mass-produced household goods purchased with wages.
 The rising focus on consumers accorded with personal automotive culture, hints of which show up in twentieth century fire insurance atlases, although it does take sustained effort to follow all those lines around on the map.